bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 If you intend to use the system in TDoA mode to fly more than one Crazyflie it is now time to change the system mode.
 There exist two version of the TDoA ranging protocol.

  - TDoA 2 works with 8 anchors.
- - TDoA 3 does not have any limitation in the number of anchors and so it can be used for bigger system, thought it will be more noisy for a system of 8 anchors.
+ - TDoA 3 is more robust and does not have any limitation in the number of anchors and so it can be used for bigger systems.
+The estimated position might be slightly more noisy compared to TDoA2.
 {% endsi_intro %}

 {% si_step Force the Crazyflie to use TWR mode %}
 In the crazyflie status section tick the __TWR__ radio button.

-This will enable the __"TDoA2"__ button in the anchor status section.
+This will enable the __"TDoA2"__ and __"TDoA3"__ buttons in the anchor status section.

-{% img Force TWR mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-1.png %}
+{% img Force TWR mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-1.jpg %}
 {% endsi_step %}

 {% si_step Switch anchors to TDoA mode %}
-Press the __"TDoA 2"__ button to switch the anchors to TDoA mode.
+Click the __"TDoA 2"__ or __"TDoA 3"__ button to switch the anchors to one of the TDoA modes.

 After a few seconds all anchor status boxes should turn red to indicate that the Crazyflie 2.X is no longer receiving TWR data from the anchors.

-{% img Switch anchors to TDoA mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-2.png %}
+{% img Switch anchors to TDoA mode; wide; /images/tutorials/getting_started_with_lps/lps-system-mode-switch-2.jpg %}

 For details on system mode switching and troubleshooting, please see [the documentation](/documentation/repository/lps-node-firmware/master/user-guides/configure-mode/)
 {% endsi_step %}